masci/dev/content/resume.md

 *   [**Banks**](https://github.com/masci/banks): a Python library based on Jinja providing a set of tools to ease the generation and management of meaningful LLM prompts.
 *   [**masci/datadog**](https://github.com/masci/datadog): a Github Action to publish Datadog metrics and events from GitHub workflows.
 *   [**Haystack**](https://github.com/deepset-ai/haystack): an orchestration framework to build customizable, production-ready LLM applications.
-*   [**Arduino CLI**](https://github.com/arduino/arduino-cli): a command line tool that aims to be an all-in-one tool to work with any Arduino compatible board and platforms.

 ## Certifications

-*   RHCE Red Hat Certified Engineer
+*   **RHCE** Red Hat Certified Engineer, certificate n.
+111-175-410 obtained October 28, 2011

 ## Community Initiatives

 *   **2014-2015 DjangoVillage**
-    Member of the organization committee of the first italian Django Conference officially supported by the Django Software Foundation. http://2014.djangovillage.it
+    Member of the organization committee of the first italian Django Conference officially supported by the Django Software Foundation. [http://2014.djangovillage.it](https://web.archive.org/web/20160323134909/http://2014.djangovillage.it/en)
 *   **2013-2015 Tinker Garage APS**
     I was the Chairman of a non-profit organization involved in the promotion of new technologies in schools.